At Leeds you have the opportunity to work across different NHS trust which exposes you to a variety of clinical environments.

 Whilst on placement you will also be supported by a member of the audiology lecturing team who will have worked in clinical departments and will be able to help you gain the professional and clinical skills required to be an audiologist.

-Audiology placements are based in a variety of hospitals including those in Harrogate, Sheffield, York, Hull and Bradford, and one of the key training partners for our courses is the Leeds Teaching Hospitals NHS Trust.
+Audiology placements are based in a variety of hospitals and centres including those in Harrogate, York, Hull and Bradford, and one of the key training partners for our courses is the Leeds Teaching Hospitals NHS Trust.
 This trust is one of the largest and most innovative in England, combining high-quality clinical services with academic research, pushing the boundaries of healthcare.
 We also have close relationships with specialist units in the region.

 How our placements are structured